GuidanceMantras/GuidanceMantras/README.md

 - Students
 - Adults with degree
 - Adults with Job
-- Marriage (before 25-25 for girls, before 26-27 for boys)
+- Marriage (before 24-25 for girls, before 26-27 for boys)
-- Married with Kids (before 30)
+- Married with Kids (before 27-28 for boys, 25-26 for girls)
 - Retire (60)
 - Enjoy with Grandkids